Frequently Asked Questions

 - Parents are typically asked to provide snacks for all the children a few times a year.
 (Not in the infant program.)
 Parents may be asked to help tidy up the classroom at the end of the session.

-Enrichment classes (Creative Development Lab, Arts & Sciences Lab, Discovery Lab)
+Enrichment classes (Creative Development Lab, Family Inventors, Arts & Sciences Lab, Discovery Science Lab)

-- Children attend weekly, parents work in the classroom 6 – 8 times a year, and the other days are “drop-off” days for that family.
+- Children attend weekly, parents assist in the classroom 6 – 8 times a year (depending on class size), and the other days are “drop-off” days for that family.

 - Parent education is held once a month during class meeting time.
-There are typically a couple offerings of each topic, and parents choose the one that works better for their schedule.
+For some enrichment classes, there are a couple of offerings of each topic, and parents choose the one that works better for their schedule.

 Cooperative preschools: Policies vary by age and site.
 But a typical example would be:

 - Three-year-olds attend 2 or 3 days a week, four-year-olds attend 3 or 4 days a week.
 Typically, the parent stays with the child and works in the classroom a few days each month, and the other days are “drop-off” preschool for that family.